-- promoting, coordinating, managing and securing the economic development of the growth centre - submitting proposals to the NSW Government with respect to the development and use of land within the growth centre - advising NSW Government with respect to the planning, development, promotion, coordination and management of the growth centre.
+promoting, coordinating, managing and securing the economic development of the growth centre submitting proposals to the NSW Government with respect to the development and use of land within the growth centre advising NSW Government with respect to the planning, development, promotion, coordination and management of the growth centre.

 The NSW Government has identified 'engine industries' that will drive regional NSW economies over the next 20 years.
-These include seven established sectors, and three emerging sectors.

-The corporation has been tasked with driving these engine industries through our Special Activation Precincts.
+The corporation has been tasked with driving these engine industries through the Special Activation Precincts.
 These build on the existing strengths and market capabilities of each region while offering opportunities to innovate and value-add.

-In the wake of the global COVID-19 pandemic, the NSW and Australian governments have a renewed focus on advanced manufacturing and national supply chains to reduce our reliance on imports.
+In the wake of the global COVID-19 pandemic, the NSW and Federal Governments have a renewed focus on advanced manufacturing and national supply chains to reduce our reliance on imports.

-The precincts provide the ideal location for businesses looking to set up or grow in NSW.
-Government support, government-led infrastructure investment and a business concierge service will create a more conducive environment for direct investment in new businesses in regional NSW.
+The precincts provide opportunities for catalytic investors and businesses looking to set up or grow in regional NSW, building on each precinct's natural endowments.
+Government support, government-led infrastructure investment and a business concierge service will create a more conducive environment for investment in regional NSW.

-The corporation works extensively with the Department of Regional NSW, Department of Planning, Industry and Environment and Local Councils to research, plan and deliver precincts which will become the centres of economic growth and development in these regions for decades to come.
+The corporation is part of the Department of Regional NSW and works in collaboration with the Department of Planning and Environment and Local Councils to research, plan and deliver precincts which will become the centres of long-term economic growth and development across regional NSW.